 1992–1993: Research Assistant, U. Chicago Department of Physics

-- Developed and enhanced live filtering firmware for OPAL Si-W particle detector at CERN.
+- Developed live filtering firmware for OPAL Si-W particle detector at CERN.

 - Created 68040-based diagnostics for the OPAL Si-W detector.